Consistency-guided Prompt Learning for Vision-Language Models: Method

 \subsection{CoPrompt: Consistency-guided Prompt Learning}

 CoPrompt tackles the issue of reduced generalization due to overfitting on the downstream task, by implementing a consistency constraint that ensures the text and image embeddings produced by the trainable model (tunable prompt parameters in both the image and text branches) are not significantly different from those generated by the pre-trained CLIP.
 To further impose regularization in the consistency constraint, we utilize perturbations to the input for the trainable and pre-trained models.
 On the language branch, a pre-trained LLM is used to generate more descriptive sentences from the template text input, while on the image branch, we use augmentations.
 In addition, CoPrompt includes additional trainable parameters by adding adapters on the image and text branches to enhance performance on new downstream tasks.
-The consistency constraint, input perturbation, and adapters are discussed in further detail below.
+While the consistency constraint of CoPrompt is conceptually similar to the regulating concept of PromptSRC \citep{PromptSRC}, CoPrompt distinguishes itself through differences in the criteria for the consistency constraint, types of learnable parameters, and implementation specifics.
+Specifically, independent prompts are the only training parameters in PromptSRC, while CoPormpt tunes the multi-modal prompts and the adapters together.
+In the language branch, PromptSRC employs handcrafted prompts, while CoPrompt utilizes an LLM to generate more descriptive prompts.
+Unlike PormptSRC, CoPrompt utilizes cosine loss as the consistency constraint, capturing the angular similarity between vectors rather than relying solely on their magnitude.
+An overview of CoPrompt is illustrated in Figure \ref{fig:method}.
+The consistency constraint, input perturbation, and adapters of the proposed CoPrompt are discussed in further detail below.

-\textbf{Consistency constraint.} We use cosine distance as the consistency constraint between the embeddings of the pre-trained encoder and the learnable encoder.
+\textbf{Consistency constraint.} We use cosine distance as the consistency constraint between the embeddings of the pre-trained and the learnable encoder.
 However, other similar criteria, like Euclidean distance, can also be used as a constraint.
-We empirically observe that cosine distance as the consistency constraint yields the best performance.
+We empirically observe that cosine distance yields the best performance since it captures the angular similarity between vectors rather than relying solely on their magnitude.
 This constraint is applied on both image and text branches.
 Following the notation introduced in the preliminaries, we can denote the consistency constraint as:

 Here, $y$ is the class label of the input image.